Can Marijuana Dispensaries Use Traditional Banks?

-As any business owner knows, access to banking services is crucial.
-Not only do banks offer lending opportunities that help businesses grow, they also provide basic operating necessities such as payroll, checking, and credit accounts.
-Without bank accounts, many medical marijuana dispensaries and related businesses have no choice but to conduct most of their business in cash, which comes with a host of issues.
-For example, many dispensaries cannot accept credit cards from customers or set up automatic payments to vendors.
+As any small business owner knows, access to banking services is crucial.
+Banks offer lending opportunities that help businesses grow.
+They also provide basic operating necessities such as payroll, checking, and credit accounts.
+Without bank accounts, marijuana dispensaries must conduct most of their business in cash.
+This comes with issues.
+Many dispensaries cannot accept credit cards.
+They have ATMs on site to avoid illegal credit and debit card transactions.

 Finding a Willing Bank Can Mean Fees and Uncertainty

-Some marijuana businesses have been lucky enough to find banks — usually smaller credit unions — who will work with them.
-However, dispensaries are often hit with major fees that don't apply to other types of businesses.
-The banks say the fees offset the risk and extra work they take on by working with marijuana businesses, such as completing suspicious activity reports.
+Some cannabis companies are lucky to find smaller credit unions that will work with them.
+However, dispensaries are often hit with major fees.
+Banks justify the fees because of the extra work they take on.
+The bank must complete suspicious activity reports.

-Some cannabis businesses have been able to open bank accounts at unsuspecting banks by failing to disclose the industry or by using a business name that implies that they are part of another, less controversial, industry.
-However, in most cases, it is only a matter of time before the bank becomes aware that the business is marijuana-related and shuts down the accounts.
+Some cannabis businesses can open bank accounts at unsuspecting banks.
+They use a business name implying they are part of another industry.
+In most cases, the bank becomes aware that the business is marijuana-related and shuts down the accounts.
 If you want to open a bank account, be honest about your business to avoid damaging your reputation and possible fraud charges.

 Being Linked to Marijuana Is Bad for Business Banking

 The lack of access to traditional banking has made many aspects of the budding industry difficult.
-It's not just growers and retailers that face banking roadblocks.
-The cannabis banking restrictions also affect vendors and contractors that work with marijuana businesses, even if they are not directly involved in growing or selling the plants.
-This includes third parties such as cleaning, plumbing, packaging, and marketing companies.
+It's not only growers and retailers that face banking issues.
+Cannabis banking restrictions also affect vendors and contractors that work with marijuana businesses.
+This includes third parties such as the following:

 Lawmakers Could Decide to Remove Banking Restrictions

 The SAFE Banking Act addresses the banking issues in the cannabis industry.
 It would allow federal banks to work with state-approved cannabis businesses.
-Supporters say there is a lot to gain from clearing the way for cannabis growers and retailers, as well as ancillary businesses, to work with traditional banks.
-Lawmakers from both sides of the aisle say it would help reduce instances of money laundering and other crimes, bolster the economy, and help enforce tax collections.
+Supporters say there is much to gain from allowing cannabis growers and retailers to work with traditional banks.
+Lawmakers say it would help reduce money laundering, bolster the economy, and help enforce tax collections.

 Dispensaries Can Get Help Meeting Their Banking Needs

-Until Congress decides to act, marijuana dispensary owners may feel they have few options other than to operate in a modern-day economy without modern-day banking.
-However, a business law attorney familiar with state and federal cannabis laws can help make sure that a business's needs are met in the best way possible.
+Cannabis-related business owners must operate in a modern-day economy without modern-day banking.
+A business law attorney familiar with state and federal cannabis laws can help make sure that you meet your business's needs.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help